Who am I?

 I am a retired computer engineer with an interest in the arts.

-Originally I studied Mathematics at Imperial College.
-Then through the Open University I studied for an arts degree including courses in music, theatre and the history of art.
-Later I used the OU again to study for a Masters Degree in Computing.
-Finally I joined the OU to teach the Technology of Music and, for a while, Photography.
+Originally I studied for a BSc degree in Mathematics at Imperial College.
+Then through the Open University I studied for an arts degree.
+This BA degree included courses in music, theatre and the history of art.
+Later I used the OU again to study for an MSc Degree in Computing.
+Finally, I joined the academic staff of the OU as an Associate Lecturer to teach the Technology of Music and, for a while, Photography.
+Outside the academic sphere I was both a Chartered Engineer and a Chartered Information Technology Professional.

 I entered the computer industry before the PC had been invented - I am, therefore, a dinosaur.
 Much of my early career was concerned with Data Communications both in the UK and in New York.
 However, I eventually became more interested in the people using the computers.
 One thing led to another and at the end of my professional career I took the lead on all human related aspects of the design of a new class of warship for the Royal Navy: the Type 45 Destroyer.